Danielle George: Career and research

 George is the UK lead for amplifiers in the Square Kilometre Array (SKA), the Atacama Large Millimeter Array (ALMA) telescope and has worked with NASA and the European Space Agency on the development of instrumentation for researchers exploring the Big Bang.

 George's research has been funded by the Science and Technology Facilities Council (STFC) and the Department for Environment, Food and Rural Affairs (DEFRA).
 She is co-founder of the Manchester Recycled Robot Orchestra.

 In 2017, she and Christophe Galfard (a former Ph.D. student of Stephen Hawking), presented The Search for a New Earth on BBC 2, exploring how and if humans could reach for the stars and then relocate to different planets.
 It had clips of Prof. Stephen Hawking talking about his various theories.
 "We can, and must, use our curiosity and intelligence to look to the stars".

-Awards and honours
+Honours and awards

 George gave the 2014 Royal Institution Christmas Lectures on how to hack your home.
-At the time of the lectures, George was the sixth woman since 1825 to present the Christmas lectures, following Susan Greenfield (1994), Nancy Rothwell (1998), Monica Grady (2003), Sue Hartley (2009) and Alison Woollard (2013).
+At the time of the lectures, George was the sixth woman since 1825 to present the Christmas lectures, following Susan Greenfield (1994), Nancy Rothwell (1998), Monica Grady (2003), Sue Hartley (2009), and Alison Woollard (2013).
 The lectures included a live conversation with Samantha Cristoforetti on the International Space Station and turning the Shell Centre in London into a giant game of tetris.
-In 2016 the Royal Academy of Engineering awarded her the Rooke Award for public promotion of engineering.
+In 2016, the Royal Academy of Engineering awarded her the Rooke Award for public promotion of engineering.

-George was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to engineering through public engagement.
+George was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours for services to engineering through public engagement and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to public engagement in engineering.

 George was awarded the Michael Faraday Prize by the Royal Society in 2018.
 She is also a Fellow of the Institution of Engineering and Technology (FIET).